iron-software/IronSoftware.System.Drawing/README.md

 For more information on Iron Software please visit: [https://ironsoftware.com/](https://ironsoftware.com/) ​
 ​
-For more support and inquiries, please email us at: developers@ironsoftware.com
+For general support and technical inquiries, please email us at: developers@ironsoftware.com